Amanda-Katherine/bookclub-backend-rails-api/README.md

 # On The Same Page

-On The Same Page is an application where book clubs can come together to find their next book.
+_On The Same Page_ is an application where book clubs can come together to find their next book.
 Members can suggest new books and vote on ones suggested.
-Future versions will include Club creation, Member login, and show when and where the next Meeting will be.

-This is an SPA made with vanilla JavaScript on the frontend and a Rails API as the backend.
-Additional functionality includes Google Books API.
+This is an SPA made with Google Books API, vanilla JavaScript, and the Rails API.

-You can find the frontend repo here.
+You can find the frontend [repo](https://github.com/Amanda-Katherine/bookclub-frontend-javascript) here.

 ## Installation

 To run this application in your local environment, please follow these steps:

-1. Clone this repository
+1. Clone this repository **_and_** and frontend [repo](https://github.com/Amanda-Katherine/bookclub-frontend-javascript)
+2. In the **backend repo** do steps 3-7
-2. Run 'bundle install'
+3. Run 'bundle install'
-3. Run 'rails db:create:all'
+4. Run 'rails db:create:all'
-4. Run 'rails db:migrate'
+5. Run 'rails db:migrate'
-5. Run 'rails db:seed'
+6. Run 'rails db:seed'
-6. Run 'rails s'
+7. Run 'rails s'
+8. In the **frontend repo** open the index.html file. _For mac users just type in 'open index.html' in your terminal._

 ## Authors

 - All contributions by [Amanda Brubaker](https://github.com/Amanda-Katherine)

+## Future Versions

+_Version 2.0 will include group creation, member admin capabilities (reset votes, privatize groups), and a member page where readers can create their own personal book lists._

 ## License